GopherJ/Vs/README.md

 *###d3Circle*

-This component is for showing a simple percentage data.
+This component is for showing simple percentage data.
 It accepts the type `Number` as data.
 The data must be in the range `[0, 1]`.

 ![d3Circle](./images/d3-circle.PNG)